Optimal Capacity Modification for Many-To-One Matching Problems: Stable and Perfect Matchings

-\begin{claim} \vcbackward \end{claim} \appendixproofwithstatement{claim:sumSTA-bounddeg-good->VC}{\vcbackward}{ \begin{proof}[Proof of claim~\ref{claim:sumSTA-bounddeg-good->VC}] Let $\pr$ be a feasible capacity increase vector, and let $\mu$ be a stable matching that assigns every student after increasing the capacities according to $\pr$.
+\begin{proof}[Proof of claim~\ref{claim:sumSTA-bounddeg-good->VC}] Let $\pr$ be a good capacity increase vector, and let $\mu$ be a stable matching that assigns every student after increasing the capacities according to $\pr$.
 Let $V'=\{v_i \in V \mid \mu(e_t)=v_i^t \text{ for some } e_t \text{ with } v_i\in e_t\}$.
 We claim that $V'$ is a vertex cover of size at most $|\pr|_1-\emm$.
 Clearly, $V'$ is a vertex cover since $\mu$ matches every student, including the edge students.
-This also means that at least $\emm$ seats are created to accommodate the edge students.
+This means that there are at least $\emm$ seats are created to accommodate the edge students.
 To see why $|V'|\le |\pr|_1-\emm$, we observe that for each vertex~$v_i\in V'$, there must exist a school~$v_i^t$ such that $\mu(e_t)=v_i^t$.
 However, since $v_i^t$ prioritizes $u_i$ over $e_t$, student~$u_i$ must be rematched to some school of the form $v_i^{z}$.
-If there would be more than $|\pr|_1-\emm$ vertices in $V'$, then we would need more than $|\pr|_1-\emm$ additional seats to accommodate the students~$u_i$ with $v_i\in V'$, a contradiction to $\pr$ being feasible. \end{proof}} The correctness follows from the above two claims. \end{proof}
+If there would be more than $|\pr|_1-\emm$ vertices in $V'$, then we would need more than $|\pr|_1-\emm$ additional seats to accommodate the students~$u_i$ with $v_i\in V'$, a contradiction. \end{proof} The correctness follows from the above two claims. \end{proof}